Riding Gear

 My motorcycle riding gear:

-Icon Motorhead Stealth (200506), Icon Field Armor (200807)
+- My boots, Icon Motorhead Stealth (200506), Icon Field Armor (200807)

 - My jackets, Joe Rocket Ballistic 3.0 (2003), Joe Rocket Phoenix 3.0 (200506), First Gear Fuel (2006), 46 PowerTrip Leather (200706), XL Teknic Legend Perforated Leather (200811), FirstGear Rush Mesh Jacket (XL) $59 from NewEnough.com in 201007, No-Brand Leather/Mesh from vendor at show (201101)